ropensci/roweb3/content/blog/2025-03-25-r-package-review/index.md

 ## My rOpenSci software peer review expereince

 I really appreciated the ability to do a [Pre-Submission Enquiry](https://github.com/ropensci/software-review/issues/649).
-No more hours of formatting only to get the dreaded desk rejection!
+No more hours of formatting only to get the dreaded desk rejection! or, in this case, changes to the package and its documentation.
 This process was very straight forward, create a new [issue](https://github.com/ropensci/software-review/issues) and fill out the pre-submission template.
 I got an enthusiastic response within less than 2 weeks letting me know that `mbquartR` was a good fit.
 Time to get to work!